Hi, we’re Craig and Linda, the two Kiwis behind the Indie Travel Podcast. Since February 2006 we’ve been travelling around the world.

 There were so many things we learnt on the road that we hadn’t ever read in a guidebook, and we wanted to share it.
 The Indie Travel Podcast was born, with our first show in recorded in St Albans, England — hosted on a friend’s spare server space.

-We’re now publishing audio, video, photos and articles.
 There’s an amazing, worldwide community of indie travellers and many of them contribute their stories to the podcast.
 It’s become much bigger than us, but we’re glad to be caught up in the adventure with so many interesting people.

 Thanks for being one of them.
 Now get outside and travel.
-Start here.

 In the press

 The Indie Travel Podcast is the Best Travel Podcast, according to Lonely Planet.
 And although we disagree with them on some things, we’re not going to push back there.
+We’ve also been featured in newspapers and magazines, on the radio and on national TV in several countries.

 For the intrepid traveler, there’s the Indie Travel Podcast (www.indietravelpodcast.com), which features the travels of a New Zealand couple and includes subjects like Accommodations, Reviews, and Equipment.